Lunar-driven Barents Sea climate

 PINRIO institute in Murmansk started measuring the inflow of warm North Atlantic water through the Kola-section in the Barents Sea.
 It was well known, even then, that there was a direct connection between sea temperature and Barents Sea ecosystem growth.
 The motive for measuring temperature in the Kola-section was to lay a foundation for a scientific management of ecosystem resources.
 Scientific management is based on the simple idea of compute future biomass, to control future biomass.
 The problem is to compute future biomass.

-Figure 1 The Barents Sea with the Kola section.
+Figure 1 The Barents Sea and the Kola section.

 After nearly 100 years of temperature monitoring, the Kola-section (Figure 1) was the world’s longest continuous oceanographic data series.
 Hundred years of temperature variations were an indicator of Arctic climate and marine ecosystem growth.
 It revealed large climate variations.
 At the same time, it was easy to reveal past connections between temperature and marine ecosystem variations.
 Norwegian and Russian researchers had analyzed the Kola-section data series, without finding anything but random variations.
 This led to considering the Barents Sea temperature as a result of random wind-driven events.
 When the sea temperature looks random, events, marine ecosystems look random.